eryl/gpulog/README.md

 # Example of logging NVIDIA GPU utilization to file
-This repo contains small code examples of how to use `nvidia-smi` to log GPU utilization to a CSV file and use a python script to plot the results.
-Use the script `log_gpu_utilization.sh` to start logging gpu utilization.
-Exit logging by pressing `CTRL+C`.
+This repo contains small code examples of how to use `nvidia-smi` and `pynvml` to log GPU utilization.
+This supports both offline logging to CSV and online plotting.

+## Logging to CSV
+To log utilization, run the script `log_gpu_utilization.sh` Exit logging by pressing `CTRL+C`.

-To display GPU utilization, run the script `plot_nvidia_dump.py`:
+To display logged GPU utilization, run the script `plot_nvidia_dump.py`:
 ```
 $ python plot_nvidia_dump.py gpu_log_[timestamp].csv
 ```